We may earn commission from affiliate links →

 Located just 20 miles northwest of Tirana, Kruja is a historic city at the foot of the impressive mountain by the same name.
 Other sights in Kruja include the medieval castle, the site of a legendary battle won by the national hero of Albania, Skanderbeg against the Ottoman Turks, and the Skanderbeg Museum.

 Located in the north of Albania, this picturesque city is one of Albania’s best destinations and a good starting point for fantastic road trips through the region.
 You will learn that Shkoder is a city of bicycles.
 Most locals you find, especially around the center, all ride bicycles as transport around town.

 It is also an incredibly cheap place.
 If you are looking for a place where you get the best value for your money in Albania, look no further than Shkoder.

+Travel back in time with the charm of Shkoder.
 The architecture is different from any other city in Albania.
-Travel back in time with the charm of Shkoder.
-You might even feel as if you are in an old-school film nearly a century back in time.
+You might even feel like you are in an old-school film nearly a Century back in time.

 If you were learning some simple phrases in Albanian, you might have difficulties conveying them in Shkoder.
 Southern Albanians speak a different dialect than northern Albanians, like in Shkoder.

 This beautiful city was founded in 1280 under the name of Episkopi.
 It is one of the oldest in Albania.